Complex post-traumatic stress disorder, or CPTSD, doesn’t spring up overnight. That means that recovering from complex PTSD requires commitment.

 1. Create Safety and Stabilization in CPTSD Recovery

 One of the key issues with C-PTSD is your need and craving for security.
-The first step in recovering from complex CPTSD is the safety and stabilization phase.
+The first step in recovering from complex PTSD is the safety and stabilization phase.
 This includes both physical safety and emotional safety.
 You can’t even begin to recover from CPTSD unless you feel protected.
 So a good trauma therapist will help you develop a deep felt sense of calm stability.

 You’ll also learn skills that support that.